 From a CBT point of view, feeling depressed is maintained (kept going) by unhelpful thinking and unhelpful behaviour in the here-and-now.
 Because these two things keep depression going it is necessary to make changes to how we think and what we do in order to overcome it.

-1. Allow more positive things to happen to you
+1. Change what you do: Allow more positive things to happen to you

-When we become depressed it is common to avoid things.
-We often do this for the best of intentions – such as to try to avoid a bad feeling – but avoiding comes with a consequence.
+When we become depressed it is common to stop doing things that we used to enjoy.
+We often do this for the best of intentions – such as to try to avoid a bad feeling, or simple because we don’t feel bothered – but avoiding comes with a consequence.
 One extremely successful treatment for depression helps you to overcome depression-related changes in activity and is called behavioural activation

 2. Overcome unhelpful thinking